-Grandparents Plus has more information and advice if you've lost touch with your grandchildren.
+Kinship has more information and advice if you've lost touch with your grandchildren.

 My son and I fell out and he asked me not to contact my grandson anymore.
 I can’t understand what’s happened to affect our relationship in this way.
 My grandson has written to me to say he misses me.